joshdipo/PowerShell/README.md

 Command-1 | Command-2 | Command-3
 ```

+`$_` represents the current pieline object.

 ## Objects

+When a cmdlet runs, it returns an object.
 Every action in powershell happens within the context of objects.
 As data moves from one command to the next, it moves as one or more identifiable objects.

 An object is a collection of data and is made up of three types of data: the objects type, its methods, and its properties.